nourjandali/League-Of-OOP/README.md

         I store hero types in array list as well as heroMovement which are later processed to each hero.
         Then, passing all the above data GameInput class.

     * GameInput Class
         Store all data collected form the input file so it can be easily getted in the main game whenever needed.

-Heros:
+Heroes:

-    Hero: Main abstract class for all game heros.
+    * Hero: Main abstract class for all game heros.
-    I added all common features among heros in this class and any additional features is added in each specific hero.
+            I added all common features among heroes in this class and any additional features is added in each specific hero.

     * Extended classes
         - Pyromancer
         - Knight
         - Wizard
         - Rogue

     * Get each ability for each Hero which is used later to calculate the damage on another hero

     * Using enum for heroes types

 Abilities:

-    Ability: Main abstract class for all heroes' abilities.
+    * Ability: Main abstract class for all heroes' abilities.
     * Using Factory pattern to approach abilities creation.
     * Three main functions in each ability which are:
         - execute abilities without modifiers